Lindsey Vonn Shows Off Awesome Putting Skills & Celebrates ‘With Class’ In Instagram Update

 Former Olympic skier Lindsey Vonn took to popular social media platform Instagram on Wednesday, October 7, to share a golfing video in which she was filmed scoring a par and bragging about her feat.

-The athlete wore a pink sleeveless shirt for the golf game that was unbuttoned at the chest and clung loosely to her frame.
-An Under Armour symbol could be seen on the left-hand side.
+The athlete wore a pink sleeveless shirt that was unbuttoned at the chest and clung loosely to her frame.
+An Under Armour symbol could be seen on the left side.
 She paired the top with black shorts that extended to the tops of her thighs, showing off plenty of sculpted leg.
-She wore a gray knee brace on one leg, which she typically wears after having undergone surgery for an LCL tear following a training crash in 2018.
+She wore a gray knee brace on one leg, which she typically wears since receiving surgery for an LCL tear following a training crash in 2018.
 Lindsey completed the outfit with a pair of black sneakers with hot-pink laces.

 Lindsey wore her long, blond tresses styled in a high ponytail that trailed down her back and over to one shoulder.
 A few loose flyaways framed her face.
 She accessorized with a pair of oversized sunglasses and a gold wristwatch.
 She also sported a white golfer’s glove on one hand.